paulbarmstrong/image-stack-to-geometry/README.md

 ## Motivations

-This project is inspired by (but separate from) the work I did at NIST.
-We visualized microscope images in the form of FITS image stacks.
-We used ImageJ to create a geometry from the image stacks.
+This project is inspired by the [Wavefront .Obj plugin for ImageJ](https://imagej.net/Wavefront_.OBJ_...) which I used at NIST to create geometries from image stacks.

 I am now using what I learned about computer graphics to create my own algorithm for forming geometries.